Antipurity/conceptual/README.md

 (Successive logical constraints on variables (newly known is both old and constraint) can be written as `X = all{X, constraint}`.
 When doing type inference of variables, each assignment (newly known is either old or type) alters the type like `T = any{T, type}`.
 Here, intuition is design, design is implementation.)

+	//(What exactly does "pattern-matching error" mean, in code?)

 ## Match and capture (`(==)`, `(=)`)

 `A == B` (matching/equality) returns the match onto `A` of `B` (checks if and how much B is A). `A = B` (capture/assignment) returns the capture onto `A` of `B` (returning the captured scope or a pattern-matching error).